ctm/mb2-doc/README.md

 ## Web-only (mostly text-only interface using pop-ups)

-Mb2 is accessed via an amazingly painful mostly-text web interface.
+Mb2 is temporarily accessed via a mostly-text web interface.
+I'm slowly adding UI elements.
-The pain will _slightly_ diminish as _I_ add UI elements.
 However, I'm not a visual person, so I'm making no attempt to do graphic design.
-Instead I may add UI elements to further my proof-of-concept while I scrape up some investment to pay a professional front-end developer or two to create something elegant and ergonomic.
+Instead, I'm slowly scraping up some investment to pay a professional front-end developer or two to create something elegant and ergonomic.

 ### Pop-ups used for tables

 When you first log in, you're in the starting pen, a place where people can crudely set up and start tournaments.
-Once a tournament is started, everyone who has registered for that tournament will get a pop-up window for the table that they're assigned to.
-Most browsers block pop-ups until told otherwise.
-You will need to enable pop-ups for the web client to work.
+Once a tournament is started, all players registered for that tournament will get a pop-up window for the table that they're assigned to, unless their browser blocks pop-ups.
+If the browser blocks the table pop-up, a dialog will appear that tells you what happened and allows you to click on an "OK" button to allow you to see your table.

 Using a pop-up for the table allows people to be on multiple tables at once.
+So it's slightly more convenient if you set your browser to allow https://devctm.com:8081 to create pop-ups, but it's not necessary; allowing pop-ups just skips the need to click on an "OK" button when a tournament starts.

 ### Shareable links

 When you're playing on a table, the url that is displayed (e.g. `https://devctm.com:8081/event/2/player/2`) is shareable.
-Anyone who follows that link is then connected to the server with an anonymous read-only view of the table (that doesn't use a pop-up).
+Anyone who follows that link is then connected to the server with an anonymous read-only view of the table.

 Eventually you'll be connected to a nice page that has a graphical view of the table as well as some information about what you're